えいたんごクイズ

 The politician was blustering about his accomplishments.

-Despite his blustering manner, he was actually quite timid.
+He was blustering in public, but was actually quite timid.

 blustering の類義語・関連語